Vehicle registration plates of Trinidad and Tobago: Appearance

 The choice of the color scheme is left up to the owner of the vehicle.
 Most common is the white figures on black background style.
 Generally, vehicle owners tend to purchase a colour scheme that follows: White or light coloured vehicles get the white surface with black letters whereas Black or dark coloured vehicles get the black surface with white letters.
 The Font of the figures is very important as well, the sizing of the figures and spacing in between is outlined in the Motor Vehicles and Road Traffic Act.

-Apart from the font and colour scheme, various styles of number plates can be bought such as: "Embossed" which are a machine stamped type metal plate that usually cost approximately TT$200 per pair, "Lenny's", a term derived based on the alleged inventor of the style, or "Bones" which are the 3D, bevelled letters that can be either black or white affixed to a white or black metal backing this usually costs approximately upwards of $600TT per pair or the regular plastic plates that are made with graphics these usually cost approx $80TT per pair.
+Apart from the font and colour scheme, various styles of number plates can be bought such as: "Embossed" which are a machine stamped type metal plate that usually cost approximately TT$200 per pair, "Lenny's", a term derived based on the alleged inventor of the style, or "Bones" which are the 3D, beveled letters that can be either black or white affixed to a white or black metal backing this usually costs approximately upwards of $600TT per pair or the regular plastic plates that are made with graphics these usually cost approx $80TT per pair.
 There are also much other variants such as reflective backgrounds for both "Lenny's" or "Embossed" but those are a bit more expensive.
 Further to this, there are also physical dimensions of the number plate that are important.
 Different vehicles may require different types of plates due to physical space available to mount the number plate.
 Meaning therefore, to select a plate for a vehicle the owner has three different characteristics to consider before doing so such as: colour scheme, style and type.
 There are two types of number plates that are available: Rectangular and Squared plates: